apache/pekko/akka-docs/src/main/paradox/remoting.md

 ### Using the Failure Detector

-Remoting uses the `akka.remote.PhiAccrualFailureDetector` failure detector by default, or you can provide your by implementing the `akka.remote.FailureDetector` and configuring it:
+Remoting uses the `org.apache.pekko.remote.PhiAccrualFailureDetector` failure detector by default, or you can provide your by implementing the `org.apache.pekko.remote.FailureDetector` and configuring it:

 ```
 akka.remote.watch-failure-detector.implementation-class = "com.example.CustomFailureDetector"